crcerror/lfl-create/README.md

 lfl-create was written in FreeBasic.
 So grab your copy of FreeBasic for ARMv6 and install... to compile use
-`fbc yourbasicprogram.bas` and a binary is created into the same folder
+`fbc yourbasicprogram.bas` and the binary is created into the same folder

 I also offer the precombiled binaries in the download archive.